 NOTE: You are not are NOT competing with other students for a grade.
 There is no curve in this course.
 Each student can get an A, or can get a D. It's up to you.

 Your reading assignments are listed on the attached class schedule.
 You are expected to read the material before coming to class, and you are expected to be prepared to discuss the reading material in class.
 You may be asked to discuss a question regarding the reading during the class for which the reading is assigned.
-You will be assigned responsibility for some of the specific debates in the Taking Sides book.
-You are expected and should plan to participate in class for the trial of Dr. Stockmann (September 10) and the Mediterranean exercise (November 26 and 8).
+You are expected and must plan to participate in class for the trial of Dr. Stockmann (September 15) and the Mediterranean exercise (December 1 and 3).

-LATE PAPERS lose 1 point for every day that ends in the letter "y".
+LATE MEMOs lose 1 point for every day that ends in the letter "y".

 9. Current Events.
 Pay closer attention to environmental policy developments this semester.
 You can do this by reading the St. Louis Post-Dispatch national news section more closely, and by scanning the New York Times, the Washington Post, and Wall Street Journal are among the newspapers available daily.
 The daily St. Louis Post-Dispatch, the New York Times, and USA Today are available free to students at several locations on campus.
-The New York Times Environment website, MSNBC Environment webpage, and the Environmental New Network have very good coverage of environmental issues.
+Grist, the Environmental New Network, and the BBC have very good coverage of environmental issues.
 See also the Environmental Politics Links on the course website.
 The Monkey Cage / Environmental Politics site has very good coverage of the political science work on environmental politics.
 Google news includes articles from many newspapers around the nation and the world.
 The Congressional Quarterly Weekly Report and the National Journal are weekly publications available in the reference area, and they are outstanding sources for national policy developments.

 10. Plagiarism.
 Plagiarism means taking the written ideas of someone else and presenting them in your writing as if they were your ideas, without giving the author credit.
 Plagiarism (a word which comes from the Latin word for kidnapping) is deceitful and dishonest.
 Violations that have occurred frequently in the past include not using quotation marks for direct quotes and not giving citations when using someone else's ideas; using long strings of quotations, even when properly attributed, does not constitute a paper of your own.